Adroiti/docs-for-code-review-tools/TSLint/newline-before-return.md

-Pattern: Newline before return
+Pattern: Missing blank line before `return`

 Issue: -

 ## Description

-Enforces blank line before return when not the only line in the block.
+Enforces blank line before `return` when not the only line in the block.

 Rationale: Helps maintain a readable style in your codebase.